Typhoon Ivan: Meteorological history

 Typhoon Ivan originated from an area of disturbed weather near the equator during the first week of October 1997.
 Two equatorial troughs, one in the Northern Hemisphere and one in the Southern Hemisphere developed from this system.
 Three resultant areas of low pressure formed; one in the Southern Hemisphere developed into Tropical Cyclone Lusi on October 8, and two north of the equator steadily tracked westward.
 The eastern low developed into Typhoon Joan, while the western cyclone became the system that would intensify into Typhoon Ivan.
 Situated in an environment without significant convective activity, this system initially struggled to become organized.
 However, the disturbance began to mature, and by October 11, the Joint Typhoon Warning Center (JTWC) discovered a low-level circulation center, prompting the issuance of a Tropical Cyclone Formation Alert the following day.

 The system quickly tracked toward the west-northwest at a forward speed of 33 km/h.
 The JTWC issued their first advisory on the storm early on October 13, designating it Tropical Depression 27W.
 Around this time, the Japan Meteorological Agency (JMA) also classified the cyclone as a tropical depression.

 Convective banding features developed late on October 13.
 The JTWC upgraded the depression to a tropical storm and gave it the name Ivan.
 Early the next day, the JMA also upgraded Ivan to a tropical storm.
 Later on October 14, Ivan passed roughly 100 km south of Guam and subsequently intensified.
 Several hours afterwards, the JMA upgraded Ivan to a typhoon.
 During a 24-hour span, Ivan's winds increased from 120 to 270 km/h, making it a Category 5 super typhoon, the eighth of the season, as well as being a twin Category 5 with Joan.
-Late on October 17, Ivan attained its peak intensity with winds of 295 km/h and an official barometric pressure of 905 hPa (mbar).
+Just 18 hours after Typhoon Joan reached the same peak windspeed, at 1800 UTC on October 17, Ivan attained its peak intensity with winds of 295 km/h and an official barometric pressure of 905 hPa (mbar).
 However, the JTWC reported an unofficial pressure of 872 hPa (mbar), which would tie Ivan for the second strongest tropical cyclone worldwide with Typhoons Gay, Angela, Joan, Keith, Zeb and Hurricane Patricia.

 Due to the storm's proximity to Typhoon Joan, forecast models anticipated Ivan to re-curve before reaching the Philippines; however, the storm maintained its track and did not take the northward turn until impacting the country.
 The typhoon began to slow and weaken, and on October 20, its center made landfall in extreme northern Luzon with winds of 220 km/h.
 After emerging into the Luzon Strait, Ivan turned to the north-northeast and weakened to a tropical storm.
 On October 22, the storm briefly re-attained typhoon status before accelerating in forward speed.
 The system steadily weakened and the JTWC issued their final advisory on the storm on October 24.
 The JMA continued to monitor Ivan as a tropical cyclone for another day before classifying it as extratropical.
 The remnants of the powerful typhoon eventually dissipated on October 26.